 Case Reports on mistletoe therapy for head and neck tumours

-Case 1: Adenoid-cystic carcinoma of the hard palate
+Case 1: Adenoid-cystic cancer of the hard palate

 Case 2: Laryngeal cancer

-Case 1: Adenoid-cystic carcinoma of the hard palate
+Case 1: Adenoid-cystic cancer of the hard palate

-Tumour response following high-dose intratumoural application of Viscum album on a patient with adenoid cystic carcinoma
+Tumour response following high-dose intratumoural application of Viscum album on a patient with adenoid cystic cancer

 Werthmann PG et al. 2014 [165]